stsaz/fmedia/README.txt

 	You can explicitly specify path to each of FF source repositories, e.g.: make install FFOS=~/ffos FF=~/ff FF3PT=~/ff-3pt

+	Default architecture is amd64.
+You can specify different target architecture like this: make install ARCH=i686
+	You'll also need to specify the proper path to ff-3pt binaries in LD_LIBRARY_PATH.

-4. Ready!
+5. Ready!
 You can copy the directory ./fmedia-0 anywhere you want (see section "INSTALL ON LINUX").

+LIGHT BUILD

+You can build fmedia without dependencies on 3rd-party libraries.
+This will be a very small package without audio (de)compression features.
+Follow these steps:

+1. Run this command:

+	make install-nodeps

+2. Edit fmedia.conf and manually remove all modules that require 3rd-party libraries.

 ---------------
 BUILD ON LINUX FOR WINDOWS
 ---------------
-1-2.
+1-3.
 See section "BUILD ON LINUX".

-3. Build with mingw:
+4. Build with mingw:

 	cd fmedia
 	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:../ff-3pt/win-x64
 	mingw64-make OS=win CPREFIX=x86_64-w64-mingw32- install

-4. Ready!
+5. Ready!

 ---------------